-Tea growing at the estate dates back to the first wave of tea cultivation on the island over 150 years ago.
+Tea growing at Diyanillakelle dates back to the first wave of tea cultivation in Sri Lanka over 150 years ago.
 In the early days, the garden was run by Scottish planters.
-Since then, it has passed through the hands of several Sri Lankan owners, and today is run by the Shriya family.
+Since then, it has passed through the hands of several Sri Lankan owners, and today is run by Ananda and her son-in-law Ravindu.

 Diyanillakelle is located at an altitude of 1370m. on the western slopes of the central highlands in Nuwarya Eliya.
 The area is synonymous with quality tea in Sri Lanka thanks to its high elevation, mountain soil, and cool temperature climate.